cardiacvision/optimap/docs/chapters/getting_started.md

 ![code cells](/_static/vscode-code-cells.png)

 See the [Visual Studio Code documentation](https://code.visualstudio.com/docs/python/jupyter-support-py) for more information.
 Code cells are also supported in other editors such as [PyCharm](https://www.jetbrains.com/pycharm/) and [Spyder](https://www.spyder-ide.org/).

+Purists who would like to run their `.py` scripts in the command line You could run the Python script in a terminal with ``python3 basics.py`` from the folder where the file is located.
+Alternatively, one can start Python in the command line (by typing in ``python3.9`` and pressing 'Enter') and type in the above command and press 'Enter'.

 ![plot viewer](/_static/vscode-plot-viewer.gif)